Variation of the field: Chequy

 When divided by palewise and fesswise lines into a chequered pattern, the field is chequy.
-The coat of arms of Croatia Chequy gules and argent is well known example of red and white chequy.
-The arms of "Bleichröder, banker to Bismarck," show chequy fimbriated (the chequers being divided by thin lines).
-The arms of the 85th Air Division (Defense) of the United States Air Force show "a checky grid" on part of the field, though this is to be distinguished from "chequy".
+The coat of arms of Croatia Chequy gules and argent is a well known example of the red and white chequy.
+The arms of a Bleichröder, banker to Bismarck, show chequy fimbriated (the chequers being divided by thin lines).
+The arms of the 85th Air Division (Defense) of the United States Air Force show a checky grid on part of the field, though this is to be distinguished from chequy.
 The number of chequers is generally indeterminate, though the fess in the arms of Robert Stewart, Lord of Lorn, they are blazoned as being "of four tracts" (in four horizontal rows); and in arms of Toledo, fifteen chequers are specified.
 The number of vertical rows can also be specified.
 When a bend or bend sinister, or one of their diminutives, is chequy, the chequers follow the direction of the bend unless otherwise specified.
-James Parker cites the French term equipolle to mean chequy of nine, though mentions that this is identical to a cross quarter-pierced (strangely, this is blazoned as "a Latin square chequy of nine" in the arms of the Statistical Society of Canada).
+James Parker cites the French term equipolle to mean chequy of nine, though mentions that this is identical to a cross quarter-pierced (strangely, this is blazoned as a Latin square chequy of nine in the arms of the Statistical Society of Canada).
 He also gives the arms of Prospect as an unusual example of chequy, Chequy in perspective argent and sable; which must be distinguished from cubes as a charge.
 Chequy is not "fanciable"; that is, the lines of chequy cannot be modified by lines of partition.

 Lozengy, fusilly, masculy and rustré

 When the shield is divided by both bendwise and bendwise-sinister lines, creating a field of lozenges coloured like a chessboard, the result is lozengy.
-A field lozengy must be distinguished from an ordinary such as a bend which is blazoned of one tincture and called "lozengy"; this means that the ordinary is entirely composed of lozenges, touching at their obtuse corners.
+A field lozengy must be distinguished from an ordinary such as a bend which is blazoned of one tincture and called lozengy; this means that the ordinary is entirely composed of lozenges, touching at their obtuse corners.
 Such arrangement is better blazoned as lozenges bendwise.
-In paly bendy the bendwise lines are supposed to be less acute than in plain lozengy.
+In paly bendy, the bendwise lines are supposed to be less acute than in plain lozengy.

 Part of the field of the arms of the 544th Intelligence, Surveillance and Reconnaissance Group of the United States Air Force is lozengy in perspective.

 A field fusilly can be very difficult to distinguish from a field lozengy; the fusil is supposed to be proportionately narrower than the lozenge, and the bendwise and bendwise-sinister lines are therefore more steeply sloped.

 A field masculy is composed entirely of mascles; that is, lozenges pierced with a lozenge shape – this creates a solid fretwork surface and is to be distinguished from a field fretty.

 An extremely rare, possibly unique example of a field rustré - counterchanged rustres - occurs in Canadian heraldry in the arms of R.C.
 Purdy Chocolates Ltd.